 Now I had to get creative.
 I literally thought about this office for about 9 months before I finally landed on the plan we used.
 You are going to laugh at me I am sure, but my favorite way to space plan is in Microsoft Excel.
 I know, that’s the accountant in me.
 I basically make Excel “graph paper” by resizing all the cells into little squares.
 Each square represents one foot.
 I then use insert shapes to create the pieces I want to put into the room.
 This helps me determine if everything is appropriately sized.
 One of my biggest pet peeves is too much furniture in a small room.
 So I did this MANY times for our office.
 But the great thing about using excel rather than drawing is you can just copy and paste over and over and just “re-arrange” your pieces.
 A lot more efficient than drawing everything all over.
 I know you are probably thinking I should just use design software, but I haven’t found one I like yet, so maybe someday I will but for now I just think this is easier and free 🙂

 You are probably wondering how I came up with this configuration.
 After dwelling on it for months, I found several pieces at Ikea that I felt would work.
 They weren’t the exact specifications I originally had in mind, but with a little manipulation, I could make our very small 10×10 room into a dual office.
 In the beginning, I didn’t really think I wanted a dual office, but as Barry and I thought about it more, we changed our minds.
 We ended up using the following pieces from Ikea….
-1 Gallant drawer unit, 2 Gallant drawer unit/drop file units, 1 Gallant 3 shelf unit, 1 Gallant 2 shelf unit, 2 Besta shelf units with doors, 4 Lilltrask countertops, and 3 Olov legs.
+1 Gallant drawer unit, 2 Gallant drawer unit/drop file units, 1 Gallant 3 shelf unit, 1 Gallant 2 shelf unit (it looks like they no longer carry this piece), 2 Besta shelf units with doors, 4 Lilltrask countertops, and 3 Olov legs.
 All items were purchased in white.

 And here is the office before we added the furniture.